charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 # HandscrollViewer-OpenSeadragon-Extension

 The HandscrollViewer-OpenSeadragon-Extension project implements a high level API specifically for viewing Asian handscrolls.
-The API is implemented in a javascript class __HandscrollViewer__ that extends the OpenSeadragon image viewer class.
+The API is implemented in a JavaScript class __HandscrollViewer__ that extends the OpenSeadragon image viewer class.
 See <http://openseadragon.github.io/>.

 Asian handscrolls are very wide paintings normally viewed from the right edge to left edge as the scroll is unrolled.
 The major use case for the HandscrollViewer class is pedagogical, and as such special features such as annotations and auto scroll display are included.